5 Onboarding Tips to Boost Employee Engagement and Retention

 Here are some tips on how to effectively communicate expectations to your new employees:

-• Have this conversation on day 1 — don’t postpone.
-You’ve unburdened the new hire during the first week specifically so you could focus on the important stuff, and there’s nothing more important than them getting a grasp on how they’re expected to contribute, and what that contribution means for the company.
+• Have this conversation on day 1.
+Don’t postpone.
+You’ve unburdened the new hire during the first week specifically so you could focus on the important stuff, and there’s nothing more important than them getting a grasp on how they’re expected to contribute.

-• Explain duties and responsibilities in detail — ideally, someone doing the same job (or the exiting employee) will be able to go into the nitty-gritty of things with the new employee.
+• Explain duties and responsibilities in detail.
+Ideally, someone doing the same job will be able to go into the nitty-gritty of things with the new employee.
 This will help them get that first-hand information that’s often crucial for them to hit the ground running.

-• Focus on team expectations — it’s important for new hires to settle in comfortably into their teams.
+• Focus on team expectations.
+It’s important for new hires to settle comfortably into their teams.
 Explain to them what teamwork looks like in your organization, how feedback is given and received, and how big wins are celebrated.

 Involve senior leadership